syan212/CryptoPyX/README.rst

     pip install cryptopyx

-Or install from github for the latest version
+Or get the source code from github for the latest version

 ::